TheBrilliantProgrammer/Pong-Game/README.md

   Run 1P.py
   - Player: Use up key to move up and down key to move down.
   - AI: Be an AI and move automatically please.
+To terminate the program press the X key.